ommoore/PythonProjects/README.md

 ## PiCamera_RemoteRec
   **Description:** \
   A Raspberry Pi project to remotely record an event using a PiCamera circular stream and PyAudio microphone capture stream.
-Video (.h264) and
-	audio (.wav) captures are muxed using FFmpeg (.mkv) and saved to the Pi's integrated SD card.
+Video (.h264) and audio (.wav) captures are muxed using FFmpeg (.mkv) and saved to the Pi's integrated SD card.
 The AV stream recordings are remotely triggered by an interrupt signal originating from an Arduino GPIO connected to GPIO pin 5 on the Pi.
 Interrupt could be generated from a sensor reading, timer, or other event.

   **Hardware:**
   - Raspberry Pi 3 B+
   - Raspberry Pi Camera Module 2
   - Adafruit Mini USB microphone
   - Arduino Mega2560

+## PyVisa_SpectrumAnalyzer
+  **Description:** \
+  Using PyVisa (Python wrapper for VISA - Virtual Instrument Software Architecture) to interface with Spectrum Analyzer over USB.
+A csv writer object is used to write the formatted time-stamped frequency (Hz) and amplitude (dB) data into .csv file.
+File is created with max permissions (RWX all users) and filename checked for uniqueness, otherwise user will be prompted to enter new filename.

 ## SHL_TrinamicHubMotor
   **Description:** \
   Trinamic Motor Command Library (TMCL) with own API and testbench script designed by the Spartan Hyperloop 3 (2018) propulsion team for motor control.